gosmos/restful/README.md

 The last thing to do, to make it work, is to define *NewMyToysController()* function.
+To be able to do that, we need to define controller structure and at least one method for handling REST calls.

 ```go
 // Example controller will handle calls to RESTful API